w314/notes/javaNotes/oop.md

 - use `instanceof` operater to check before downcasting

 ### Encapsulation

-`Encapsulation` means **restricting access to data members** by using:
+> Describe encapsulation and how would you use it in a project?

+- Encapsulation is an OOP programming principle.
+- In OOP data and methods operating on that data are combined together to form a single unit, which is referred to as a Class
+- Eencapsulation is as a protective wrapper that prevents the code and data from being arbitrarily accessed by other code defined outside the wrapper by using:
   - access modifiers
   - getter/setter methods

-> Describe encapsulation and how would you use it in a project?

 > What is the purpose of using getter and setter methods?

-- `encapsulation` is a process of wrapping data and methods in a single unit.
-- it is an OOP principle
-- in OOP data and methods operating on that data are combined together to form a single unit, which is referred to as a Class
-- `encapsulation` is as a protective wrapper that prevents the code and data from being arbitrarily accessed by other code defined outside the wrapper.
+Restricting access to class members.
+TODO: UNCLEAR
+.

 When encapsulating your code, certain conventions should be followed: